TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 | string   | a normal character string           |             |
 | uint32   | a 32-bit unsigned integer           |             |
 | uint64   | a 64-bit unsigned integer           |             |

+*Copyright (c) 2024, TrueBlocks, LLC.
+All rights reserved.
+Generated with goMaker.*